Asperheek/CTF-writeups/THM/Crocc Crew/crocccrew.md

 ![image](https://user-images.githubusercontent.com/25471487/130315436-e11bc980-ac5d-4168-8951-2f0f4ef04d7d.png)

 The command 'enumprivs' revealed the privileges of the current user on the machine.
-We can see that the "SeEnableDelegationPrivilege" which governs whether a user account can enable user accounts to be trusted for delegation.
+We can see that the "SeEnableDelegationPrivilege" is listed along with "SeDelegateSessionUserImpersonatePrivilege"."SeEnableDelegationPrivilege" governs whether a user account can enable user accounts to be trusted for delegation.
 This can factor into constrained delegation.
 You can read more about constrained/unconstrained delegation at: https://docs.microsoft.com/en-us/windows-server/security/kerberos/kerberos-constrained-delegation-overview